zhampel/cr-geomag-prop/README.md

 be found at Andreas Klockner's [website](https://wiki.tiker.net/PyOpenCL/Installation/).
 I have had success with building PyOpenGL from source, but in principle can be done via `pip` as shown [here](http://pyopengl.sourceforge.net/).
-Otherwise, only NumPy and Pillow are the remaining requirements for cr-geomag-prop.
+Otherwise, NumPy, Pillow, and PyGame are the remaining requirements for cr-geomag-prop.